MaDiify/gfylitter/README.md

 the scripts DO NOT download files they only dump links, use a download manager to get your videos (JDownloader 2 is a good one, some people use internet download manager too)

 ## What do the scripts do exactly?
-- collection_scraper dumps in a text file every collection and giant.gfycat link inside it
+- collection_scraper dumps in a text file every collection and giant.gfycat link inside it, your collections must not have any quotation mark or double quotation mark in them (") (')
 - user_scraper dumps every single giant.gfycat link uploaded to your account in a text file, public or private, published or unpublished

 - Why are you dumping giant.gfycat links and not just www.gfycat links? www.gfycat links have cloudflare ddos protection, giant.gfycat dont.